 Close to the National Park – Many people come to the Smoky Mountains to be close to their natural surroundings for the duration of the trip.
 If that is you, you will want to look for Gatlinburg cabin rentals near the national park.

 Mountain View – As you will read in this guide, there are some spectacular mountain views to be seen in Gatlinburg.
-Imagine sitting out on your deck enjoying the sunset or rise over those mountains.
-You must see this to know how glorious a sight it actually is!
+Imagine sitting out on your deck enjoying the sunset or rising over those mountains.
+You must see this to know how glorious a sight it is!

 Waterfront – If you plan on participating in quite a few water activities while on your holiday, look for a cabin that sits close to the water.
 You will be closer to the attractions that are most important to you that way.

 Secluded – There are times when you just want to get away from it all, and that includes people.
 Perhaps you are an author trying to finish a book, or a married couple going away on their anniversary.
 Whatever the case might be, there are Gatlinburg cabins in secluded areas waiting to be rented.

 Pool Access – Don’t forget the summer months can heat up in Gatlinburg.
 If you and your family want to get in your fair share of swimming, look for a cabin with pool access.